nexusformat/definitions/manual/source/classes/contributed_definitions/em-structure.rst

     :ref:`NXcircuit`, :ref:`NXcircuit_board`, :ref:`NXadc`, :ref: `NXdac`:
         Base classes to describe integrated circuits (ICs).
 Further consolidation of these base classes is planned.

-    :ref:`NXspectrum_set`:
-        A base class and specializations comparable to :ref:`NXimage_set` but for storing spectra.

 .. _EmAnalysisClasses: